-I’ve learned over two and a half decades of work, marriage, and homeschooling is that there are seasons to life and just because you can do something, doesn’t mean you should.
+I’ve learned over three decades of work, marriage, and homeschooling is there are seasons in life and just because you can do something, doesn’t mean you should.
 The key is knowing how to live in the season you are in, not the season you wish you were in.

-On this blog, I write about parenting, personal development, homeschooling teens, organization and leadership.
-There are times I write about something that doesn’t really fit the topics I’ve listed.
+On this blog, I write about parenting, personal development, homeschooling teens, organization, and leadership.
+There are times I write about something that doesn’t fit the topics I’ve listed.

 My goal is to equip women in their calling.
 One of the ways I do this is by providing practical, relevant content that you can use in your personal and professional life.